Skip to content

 Our Mission

-The Seething Control Tower Museum Association is managed by volunteers who administer and make the building, contents and archives available to local residents, researchers, tourists and veterans & their families
+Seething Control Tower Museum Association is managed by unpaid volunteers who administer and make the building, contents and archives available to local residents, researchers, tourists and veterans & their families

-• We provide a permanent memorial honouring those American Servicemen who served in 448th Bomb Group and connected squadrons at Seething in WW2 and work to inform and educate interested persons to ensure their service and sacrifice is not forgotten.
+• We provide a permanent memorial honouring American service personnel who served in 448th Bomb Group and connected squadrons at Seething in WW2 and work to inform and educate interested persons to ensure their service and sacrifice is not forgotten.

 Join Us